We will track here amendments to this resource that reflect changes in law and practice.

 Under Article 11(4) ( www.practicallaw.com/6-508-2691) of the Modernisation Regulation, once an investigation reaches a stage where an NCA envisages making an infringement decision, accepting commitments, or withdrawing the benefit of a block exemption, no later than 30 days before adopting the decision, the NCA has to provide the Commission with a summary of the case, a copy of the envisaged decision, or any other document that indicates the substance of the proposed course of action.
 The Commission can also request that the NCA makes other documents necessary for the assessment of the case available to the Commission.
 The information provided by the NCA can be made available to other NCAs in the ECN.

-The Commission sets out in its Staff Paper that its practice has developed such that it has submitted observations to NCAs in many cases.
+The Commission set out in its Staff Paper that its practice has developed such that it has submitted observations to NCAs in many cases.
 Observations have, mostly, been provided orally and have been minor comments, or have been related to particular aspects of an envisaged decision in order to promote a uniform approach on certain aspects of the case, co-ordination with on-going Commission cases, or the case law of the European Courts.
 In its Annual Report on Competition Policy (www.practicallaw.com/7-422-2999) for 2008, the Commission stated that it advised on 61 envisaged decisions and informal requests and queries during that year.
 In 2009, the number of envisaged decisions increased to 69 (see Legal update, Commission publishes 2009 Annual Report on Competition Policy (www.practicallaw.com/4-502-4602)), and in 2010, the number of envisaged decisions rose again to 94.
 DG Competition statistics on the ECN suggest that NCAs submitted 88 envisaged decisions in 2011, 91 during 2012 and 60 in 2013, 101 in 2014 and 27 in 2015.

 NCAs take the Commission's observations into account as they consider appropriate, although the Commission does have the power to open proceedings itself and relieve the NCA of its competence if it considers that the NCA will adopt a decision that will create a serious risk to the coherent application of Articles 101 or 102 (see further, Power to relieve an NCA of their competence to deal with a case).